Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 ### Getting full control over the broker connection

-NOTE: In Version 4 and above `IManageRabbitMqConnections` is obsolete and there is no option to provide custom connection manager.
+NOTE: In Versions 4 and above `IManageRabbitMqConnections` is obsolete and there is no option to provide custom connection manager.

 The default connection manager that comes with the transport is usually good enough for most users.
 To control how the connection(s) with the broker is managed implement a custom connection manager by inheriting from `IManageRabbitMqConnections`.
 This requires that connections be provided for: